 The CloVR-Microbe protocol supports whole-genome shotgun (WGS) microbial sequencing projects that use Sanger, 454 or Illumina sequence data.
 CloVR-Microbe includes all software to support the entire process of sequence assembly, gene finding and annotation, from raw unassembled sequence reads to annotated sequence data, which can be further manually edited using common genome browsers or directly submitted to the NCBI sequence databases.
-Assembly and annotation components of the CloVR-Microbe pipeline can be executed separately, if users prefer to annotate assemblies through alternative pipelines or want to annotated pre-assembled sequence data.
-To run the entire CloVR-Microbe pipelines on 454 or Illumina data or only the assembly and annotation components refer to the corresponding walkthroughs.
+Assembly and annotation components of the CloVR-Microbe pipeline can be executed separately, if users prefer to annotate assemblies through alternative pipelines or want to annotate pre-assembled sequence data.
+To run the entire CloVR-Microbe pipelines on 454 or Illumina data or only the assembly and annotation portions individually, refer to the corresponding walkthrough.